 Nobody is buying a CD to get rich.
 Now that we’ve gotten the purpose of CD investing out of the way, let’s discuss some logical reinvestment ideas for your CD proceeds.

 1) Online cash savings account.
 Although savings accounts still are pitifully low and haven’t followed the Fed Funds rate upward, you should be able to earn at minimum a 1% return with an online cash savings account.
 Online banks provide higher rates than banks that have a massive bricks and mortars presence due to lower overhead costs.
 There’s always some reputable bank out there that’s looking to build up its deposits by providing higher rates.
-At the moment, it looks like CIT Bank has one of the highest money market rates at 1.75%.
-It’s up to you to look around online.
+At the moment, it looks like CIT Bank has one of the highest money market rates at 1.85%, but even better is their 2.5% 12-month CD.
+This is the highest rate I’ve seen on the market as of 2H2018.

 Below is a chart of the latest US Fed Funds rate progression.
 Given the Fed Funds rate is on the shortest part of the duration curve, your online savings rate should mirror the Fed Funds rate.
 Alas, most banks will delay raising their savings rate so they can earn a higher profit off of their customers.
 The analogy is akin to a rise in oil prices.
 Gas stations will raise prices in lock step with a rise in oil prices, but will be much slower in lowering gas prices when oil prices fall.